All Episodes

 I just never do.

-By the way, is that a fair thing if you can forgive somebody but you don't want anything to do with them?
+By the way, is that a fair thing if you can forgive somebody, but you don't want anything to do with them?

 It happens all the time.

-Uh you know, an ex-spouse or someone else that that it doesn't it doesn't make sense to have a continual relationship, but when you can extend forgiveness in your own heart, then you release them continuing to hurt you and cause bitterness.
+But when you can extend forgiveness in your own heart, then you release them continuing to hurt you and cause bitterness.

-That's the key uh for you.
+That's the key for you.

 Forgiveness is as much for us as it is for some other person.